kb-dk/MerMEId/trunk/INSTALL.md

 # Eight steps towards a MerMEId of you own

-Since everything is running inside portable standard server software products, MerMEId should be portable.
-However, we have never installed it on anything but Linux systems and all scripts used to maintain it depend on having /bin/sh and /usr/bin/perl etc.
+Since everything is running inside portable standard server software products, MerMEId itself should be portable.
+However, we have never installed it on anything but Linux systems.
+Most scripts used to install and maintain it depend on having ant, /bin/sh and /usr/bin/perl etc that are common in that environment.

 1. [Install Apache HTTPD](#1-install-apache-httpd)
 2. [Install Apache Tomcat](#2-install-apache-tomcat)